chandrashekar-cds/classify_sentiments/README.md

-# classify_sentiments
+# sentiment_classifier
-a public repo for sentiment classification
+Classifies the sentiment of a review to be positive or negative